MicrosoftDocs/VBA-Docs/api/Excel.Model3DFormat.ResetModel.md

 ## Remarks

-Use the  **[ResetModel](Excel.Model3DFormat.RotationX.md)** method to restore 3D model properties back to default settings.
+Use the **ResetModel** method to restore 3D model properties back to default settings.
 Any camera settings, shape properties, light properties, and animation properties are set to the same values that are applied when a 3D model is first inserted into a document.

 The size of the 3D model frame can also be conditionally changed if the parameter _ResetFrameSize_ is set to **True**.

 ## Example

-This example resets the properties of a 3D model on `myDocument` back to the settings the model had immediately after being first inserted into a document, and also resets the frame size to default dimensions.
+This example resets the properties of a 3D model on _myDocument_ back to the settings that the model had immediately after being first inserted into a document, and also resets the frame size to default dimensions.

 ```vb
 Set myDocument = ActivePresentation.Slides(1)